New York City Transit Authority: Formation of the TA

 One provision in the 1953 law that created NYCTA demanded that by July 1955, the agency create a plan to sell its bus and trolley routes to private operators.
 In the beginning of 1955, it was reported that the NYCTA's surface operations cost seven million dollars more to operate annually than it collected in revenue from the fare box.
 By privatizing the surface operations, and as a result focusing on subways, the NYCTA could then meet its operating costs.
 Two Manhattan private operators, New York City Omnibus and Surface Transportation, in March 1955, expressed interest in taking control of the five-route NYCTA bus operation in that borough.
 In the other boroughs there was no interest in taking over the routes in Brooklyn and Staten Island, and there was little interest in Queens.
 In April 1955, laws were passed by the New York State legislature to change the NYCTA into a three-member salaried panel to become in effect on July 1, 1955.
 This allowed its members to devote their full-time to managing New York's transit system.
 As part of this law, the provision that required surface operations to be sold was removed.
 The Chairman of the NYCTA then became Charles Patterson.

 One major problem that the NYCTA inherited from the Board of Transportation was the age of the subway cars from the IRT and BMT.
-The first new cars were the R16s, numbered 200, which first appeared in January 1955 being put in service on the J train.
+The first new cars were the R16s, totaling 200 in quantity, which first appeared in January 1955 when they were put in service on the J train.
 These cars were introduced with automatic thermostats and dampers to control the heat and ventilation systems based on the air temperature outside.
 Additional subway cars were also ordered and delivered between 1960 and 1965; the R27s, the R30s and R32s for the IND/BMT lines, and R29s, R33s and R36s for the IRT (2,350 cars).
 Between 1966 and 1969, an additional 1,000 cars, split between the R38, R40, and R42 orders, were placed into service.
 The last of the original BMT Standard stock was retired by 1969, along with the last prewar IRT equipment.